What Is the S&P 500?

 Sector coverage All major U.S. sectors Excludes utilities and transportation Heavy technology concentration

 The Nasdaq Composite tracks more than 3,500 companies listed on the Nasdaq exchange, with a heavy concentration in the technology sector.
-It tends to be more volatile than the S&P 500 because of this sectoral concentration.
+It tends to be more volatile than the S&P 500 because of that sectoral concentration.

-Of the three, the S&P 500 is generally considered the most representative measure of the U.S. equity market — broad enough to capture meaningful economic diversity, while focused on large, established companies.
+Of the three, the S&P 500 is generally considered the most representative measure of the U.S. equity market, broad enough to capture meaningful economic diversity while focused on large, established companies.

-How to invest in the S&P 500
+How Do You Invest in the S&P 500?

 Although the S&P 500 itself cannot be purchased directly, investors can gain exposure through funds designed to replicate its composition.